AzharRizky/Fireworks/README.md

 Happy New Year Project

-By Al Jabar & Joe Hawk
+By Al Khwarizmi & Joe Hawk